aimfeld/CellMorphs/docs/index.md

 * decentralized: Every cell considers only its close neighbors (local rules) for updating its state in the next time step.
 * contained in periodic boundaries: Cells on the left side of the cellgrid are neighbors of cells on the right side.

-In order to better observe the dynamics of a CA, repeat the ontogenetic process using the reinitialize button and try different rendering modes:
+In order to better observe the dynamics of a cellular automaton, repeat the ontogenetic process using the reinitialize button and try different rendering modes:

 * Cell State: Living cells are displayed as white dots.
 * Neighbor Count: Every cells number of living neighbors in the neighborhood is displayed in gray scale.
 Black means that all cells in the neighborhood are dead, white means that all neighbor cells in the neighborhood are living.
 * Image: The neighbor count value is graphically interpreted using the genes coding for the color channels (see below).
 * Neighborhood Shape: The shape of the neighborhood of one cell is displayed.
-Like the initial configuration of cells (init field), shape and size of the neighborhood are evolvable and crucially influence the CA's behavior.
+Like the initial configuration of cells (init field), shape and size of the neighborhood are evolvable and crucially influence the cellular automaton's behavior.
 Note that the neighbor count value is relative to the neighborhood size.

-As already stated, the cellular automata (CA) in CellMorphs are based on Conway's Game of Life which is defined by the following rules:
+As already stated, the cellular automata in CellMorphs are based on Conway's Game of Life which is defined by the following rules:

 * Isolation: If a living cell has less than two neighbors, it dies.
 * Overcrowding: If a living cell has more that three neighbors, it dies.